openplanet-nl/nadeoapi-docs/docs/live/maps/remove-favorite.md

       required: true
 ---

-Removes a map from your favorites.
+Removes a map from your authenticated account's favorites.

 ---